Best 5.56 Daniel Defense Rifles

 The V7 has the same story with controls as the MK18.
 The ambidextrous charging handle will be appreciated by shooters who like to work the rifle off their weak side from time to time, and the ambidextrous safety makes the handling experience more natural for left-handed shooters.

-If you like the V7, consider our offerings in Cobalt and Deep Woods designs.
+If you like the V7, consider the Deep Woods design.

 So, the DDM4V7 packs everything you need.
 Premium materials and components contribute to the reliability and durability of the rifle, while sturdy and robust construction makes handling a pleasant experience.
 The last but not least advantage of the V7 is weight.
 The V7 is an extremely light AR-15, weighing only 6.2 lbs WITH a full-length 15-inch aluminum rail and a standard government profile barrel.
 If that’s not impressive, what is?